A TOAST TO CYPRIOT OUZO

 WHAT IS OUZO?

-Ouzo is an aniseed flavored spirit derived from the by products of the winemaking process.
-This refreshing alcoholic drink originates from Greece, but it has had a strong presence in Cyprus for at least 500 years or so.
-Recipes for Ouzo may vary, but it will always include distilled anise as well as a number of other botanical spices.
-It must contain no less than 20 percent of the original Ouzo yeast and the alcohol volume should measure aat least 37.5 percent alcohol by volume.
-Ouzo can only be processed in Greece and Cyprus and has achieved a protected status.
-Ouzo currently holds Protected Geographical Indication in Europe (PGI) and a Protected Designation of Origin (PDO) which has granted the product exclusive rights to the name Ouzo.
+Ouzo is an aniseed-flavoured spirit derived from the by-products of the winemaking process.
+This refreshing alcoholic drink originates from Greece, but it has had a strong presence in Cyprus for at least 500 years.
+Recipes for Ouzo may vary, but it will always include distilled anise, as well as several other botanical spices.
+It must contain no less than 20% of the original Ouzo yeast and the alcohol volume should measure at least 37.5% alcohol by volume.
+The protected status of the drink means that it can only be processed in Greece or Cyprus, currently holding Protected Geographical Indication in Europe (PGI) and a Protected Designation of Origin (PDO)Â which has granted the product exclusive rights to the name Ouzo.

 THE MONKS OF PATMOS

 The origins of Ouzo date back to the 14th century when the monks of Mount Athos on the island of Patmos in Greece first produced it.
-The monks of Patmos decided to use anise seeds to distil alcohol and then used a variety of herbs and spices to create the unique flavour we know well today.
-After becoming the drink of choice on Patmos, Ouzo soon spread to the rest of Greece and other regions soon began their own production of the popular new spirit.
-Ouzo is thought to have reached the shores of Cyprus by the 15th century buy way of merchant shipping and production of the spirit soon began thereafter on the island where the drink has become a staple ever since.
+The monks of Patmos decided to use anise seeds to distil alcohol and then went on to use a variety of herbs and spices to create the unique flavour we know well today.
+After becoming the drink of choice on Patmos, Ouzo soon spread to the rest of Greece and other nearby regions.
+Ouzo is thought to have reached the shores of Cyprus by the 15th century by way of merchant shipping and production of the spirit soon began thereafter on the island, where the drink has become a staple ever since.Â

 CYPRIOT OUZO